 Best for Sensitive Skin~$38 · ASIN: B005IJR2DW

-First Aid Beauty's Radiance Pads use a blend of lactic and glycolic acid at a low combined percentage specifically calibrated for sensitive skin.
-The dual-acid approach delivers more comprehensive exfoliation than a single acid alone, while the lower concentration ensures it doesn't overwhelm reactive complexions.
-Pre-soaked pads are the key advantage here -- no measuring, no cotton pads, no risk of applying too much.
-You swipe and you're done.
-Each pad is saturated with exactly the right amount of product.
+First Aid Beauty's Radiance Pads use a blend of lactic and glycolic acid at a lower combined percentage for a more cautious exfoliation format.
+The dual-acid approach gives broader exfoliation than a single acid alone, while the lower strength makes it a more conservative option for people who find stronger acids too much.
+Pre-soaked pads are the key advantage here: less measuring and less product overload.

-The formula also includes cucumber, willowherb, and licorice root for calming and brightening support.
-This is the exfoliant I'd recommend to anyone with rosacea-adjacent skin, eczema-prone complexions, or anyone who has had a bad reaction to acids in the past and wants to try again more carefully.
-It won't give you the dramatic transformation of higher-concentration acids, but it will consistently improve radiance without ever causing a reaction.
+The formula also includes cucumber, willowherb, and licorice root for calming-feeling and brightening support.
+This is the exfoliant to compare if you have had a bad reaction to acids in the past and want to try again carefully.
+Avoid acids during rosacea or eczema flares, on sunburned skin, or on broken skin, and stop if lingering redness or burning appears.

 Pros

-- Lactic + glycolic blend at sensitive-skin-safe percentages
+- Lactic + glycolic blend at lower percentages

 Cons